 By Air

-Cordoba has a small airport (Airport code ODB), but you will find significantly more flight options from other regions airports.
+Cordoba has a small airport (Airport code ODB), but you will find significantly more flight options from other regional airports.

 From Malaga Airport you can take a local train or taxi to Málaga Central Station, and then get the high-speed train to Cordoba, which takes 45-50 minutes.